Lasithih/LIHAlert/README.md

 ####1.
 Predefined Banners

-LIHAlert containes some predefined alerts for each Alert type.
+LIHAlert contains some predefined alerts for each Alert type.
 You can use following code snippets to use them.

 #####Text Banner